General requirements for personal protective equipment (PPE).

 • Protective shields and barriers.

-(b) PPE must be maintained in a sanitary and reliable condition.
+(b) You must maintain PPE in a sanitary and reliable condition.

 For requirements on maintaining specific personal protective equipment (PPE), see the following rules.